 Making a change for the better

-Changing behaviours without addressing the underlying attitudes will seldom work.
-Whatever personal change you want to see in your marriage, remember: if you want the change to endure, start with a change in attitude before you tackle a change in behaviour.
+Changing our behaviour without addressing the underlying attitudes will seldom work.
+Whatever change we want to see in our marriage, if we want it to endure, we need to start with a change in our attitude.